bosonphoton/bosonphoton.github.io/_projects/stocks.md

 ```
 Looks something like this. <img src="/assets/VOO_stock_price.png" alt="VOO Stock Price" width="400" height="240">

-Okay my model kinda sucks based on this pic but I promise it's only bc this pic was laying around from an earlier test model trained on like 30 epochs.
+Okay my model kinda sucks based on this pic.
+What are some ways we can improve?
-Whatever lets start building the app.
-It'll be a super basic interface for now since this is actually my first full stack project (not a CS major lol).
-The goal is to have the user type in any ticker symbol and then have it display the predicted price of the next day and a visual plot.

 <br>
 <h3><b>Web App</b></h3>